ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ```

 #### Step 4: Use the base
-To use the new base template, replace the existing layouts you’ve used with code that defines a layout "block".
-In the baseof.html file, you’ll find this line:
+To use the new base template, replace the existing layouts you've used with code that defines a layout "block".
+In the baseof.html file, you'll find this line:
 ```html
 {{- block "main" . }}{{- end }}
 ```

 This line looks for a block named "main" and pulls it in.
-Those blocks are what you’ll define in your actual layout pages like `index.html` and `single.html`.
-Notice it’s also passing the current context, so you’ll be able to access it in the layout pages.
+Those blocks are what you'll define in your actual layout pages like `index.html` and `single.html`.
+Notice it's also passing the current context, so you'll be able to access it in the layout pages.

 #### Styling the Theme with CSS
 Add styling in a file: `themes/basic/static/css/style.css` for the site.